Luke Buckmaster

 Outdoor shot showing an 11-year-old girl in a school uniform and wide-brimmed hat shaking the paw of a small dark grey terrier, with the bush in the background.

 Rescue terrier Squid had been through three homes before she was cast in Runt at the age of 18 months.
-Photograph: Court McAllister/STUDIOCANAL
+Photograph: Court McAllister/Studiocanal

 The eponymous character in director John Sheedy’s storybook-like tournament movie is an adorable doggo whose ability to whoosh through obstacle courses might just save the family farm.
 This crowd-pleasing film is sweet, sentimental and a mite corny – but also delightfully well made and sometimes laugh-out-loud funny.
 Our four-legged hero even manages to survive Australian cinema’s long-standing tradition of killing our canine companions, sending them to that great big kennel in the sky in The Road Warrior, Snowtown, Tracks and even Red Dog – the latter’s iconic kelpie couldn’t make it to the end of his own movie.